ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * The Attester's current location - e.g. GPS coordinates.
 * The method by which binding of an attester to an RTR.
 * The identifier(s) available for identifying and authenticating the Attester - e.g. Universal Entity ID (UEID).

+Attester:

+: The producer of attestation evidence that has a root of trust for reporting (RTR) and implements a conveyance protocol, authenticates using an attestation credential, consumes assertions about itself and presents it to a consumer of evidence (e.g. a relying party or a verifier).
+Every output of an attester can be appraised via reference values.

+;Interconnect:
+;
+;: A communication channel or secure path between systems that take on RATS roles.
+;Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
+Examples include: GPIO pins, an USB link, or the Internet.

+Relying Party:

+: The consumer and assessor of verifier or Authentication Checker results for the purpose of improved risk management, operational efficiency, security, privacy (natural or legal person) or safety.
+The verifier and/or authentication checker roles and the relying party role may be tightly integrated.

+Authentication Checker:

+: The consumer of signed assertions such as trusted claim sets or attestation evidence that assesses the trustworthiness or other trust relationships of the information consumed via trusted third parties or external trust authorities, such as a privacy certificate authority.
+In certain environments, an Authentication Checker can assess a system's trustworthiness via external trust anchors, implicitly.

+Verifier:

+: The consumer of attestation evidence that has a root of trust for verification and implements a conveyance protocol, appraises attestation evidence against reference values or policies and makes verification results available to relying parties.

 Others: